gmvoit/just-the-docs/descriptions/FittingData.md

 # Fitting Data
 {: .no_toc}

-This page outlines the input parameters for **ExpCGM** models and the output predictions they enable for users wishing to fit either observed or simulated galactic atmospheres with those models.
+This page outlines the input parameters for **ExpCGM** models and the output predictions they enable for users wishing to fit those models to either observed or simulated galactic atmospheres.

 {: .warning}
 This page is still under construction.